att-innovate/charmander/docs/RUNEXPERIMENT.md

     ./bin/reset_cluster

-This commands resets the cluster by killing all the running tasks, and we are ready for a new experiment.
+This commands resets the cluster by killing all the running tasks.
+And we are again ready for a new experiment.